 Medicine has historically a very bad track record when it comes to intentionally infecting people with various things (or of knowing they have been infected and allowing / persuading them to believe otherwise) when there appears to be the possibility of tracking those subjects over time by way of (for example) electronic record and seeing the effects of what was done to them.
 The Cartwright Inquiry shows that New Zealand is no stranger to observational studies that are of dubious benefits to those who are the subject of observation.
 The temptation to experiment with different batches of immunisations in a way that disproportionately distributes the risk would be great - if people thought they could get away with it.
-I say this not to try and scare people away from being immunised (or away from being immunised at clinics targeting, for example, Māori and poor people), but more to try and demand that we develop better systems of accountability so that we can ensure such things do not happen, so that in turn people might give informed consent on the issue of immunisation.
+I say this not to try and scare people away from being immunised (or away from being immunised at clinics targeting, for example, Maori and poor people), but more to try and demand that we develop better systems of accountability so that we can ensure such things do not happen, so that in turn people might give informed consent on the issue of immunisation.
 The Tuskagee study shows us that historically black colleges don't necessarily make medicine more accessible to blacks even when offered in the name of free or cheap healthcare and people have reason to be wary of segregation and segregated services.
 It would be disingenous to suggest otherwise.

 We need to get more serious about equitable distribution of equity and mixed demographic clinics or we are likely to end up in the position where there is a crisis of faith in the people, possible civil war, and dissolution of Medicine and Medical Institution.
 This might sound extreme, but we have already seen that inequality has been considered the biggest threat to peace and security and economic development of nations by the United Nations.
 It may sound as though I am being very opinionated (if the reader has a different opinion) but I hope I have provided enough (sometimes somewhat lengthy) quotations to convey that I am not the only person saying such things and the higher one goes in organisational structure the greater the awareness seems to be.

-The United Nations prefaces itself on the notion of peace and security and we need to understand trade as being mutually beneficial rather than as something intrinsically or necessarily exploitative.
-Something where the aim it to take what one can get, at the others expense if one can.
+One of the rationales for the founding of The United Nations was the desirability of peace and security and we need to understand the idea of trade as being something that is mutually beneficial rather than as something intrinsically or necessarily exploitative where the aim is to take what one can get at the expense of the other if one can.

-3.4 District health boards and primary health targets
+3.4 District Health Boards and Primary Health Targets